Heavy traffic highway bridge in Philadelphia collapses

 The report said the deck of the collapsed flyover was no longer intact, although inspections are still ongoing.
 Gasoline from the tanker spilled into storm sewers and a sheen could be seen on the water of a nearby bay in the Delaware River, which flows 282 miles along the borders of New York, Pennsylvania, New Jersey and Delaware.

 According to the report, the U.S. Coast Guard is on the scene and will work with the Philadelphia Department of Water to determine additional potential environmental impacts of the fire on the main waterway.
 According to Coast Guard Corporal Kimberly Reaves, the Zeit tanker was carrying 8,500 gallons of gasoline.
-The east coast of the United States is hardly getting any rest at the moment: there is currently thick smoke not far north of Philadelphia over New York City.
+The US East Coast is currently hardly resting: there is currently thick smoke not far north of Philadelphia over New York City.
 Public life is therefore restricted due to forest fires in Canada.

 #Heavy #traffic #highway #bridge #Philadelphia #collapses